go-semantic-release/hooks-goreleaser/goreleaser/www/docs/deprecations.md

 ```

 If you try to use new versions of GoReleaser with Go 1.15 or older, it will warn about it until this deprecation warning expires, after that your build will likely fail.

-## Expired deprecation notices

-The following options were deprecated in the past and were already removed.

 ### Skipping SemVer Validations